-Element 8: NSA as Notifying Authority for CABs/NoBos

-- 1. The NSA does not take full responsibility for the assessments and monitoring of CABs/NoBos [if appropriate "carried out by a national accreditation body"]. - 2.
-The NSA does not have clear procedures for the assessment, notification, and monitoring of conformity assessment bodies vs. Directive (UE) 2016/797 requirements (Art.
-30 to 34) and where relevant ERA assessment scheme 000MRA1044. - 3.
-The NSA does not take proportionate actions (restrict, suspend or withdraw notification as appropriate), when a notified body no longer meets the Directive (UE) 2016/797 requirements in Articles 30 to 32.

-- 1. The NSA has no demonstration of the absence of conflicts of interest with CABs/NoBos. - 2.
-The NSA is not organised, and/or is not operated, to safeguard the objectivity and impartiality of its activities. - 3.
-The NSA offers or provides activities that are performed by CABs, or the NSA provides consultancy services on a commercial or competitive basis.

-- 1. The NSA is not organised in such a way that decisions relating to notification of CABs are taken by competent persons different from those who carried out the assessment. - 2.
-The NSA does not have at its disposal a sufficient number of competent personnel for the proper performance of its assessment, notification and monitoring tasks. - 3.
-The NSA staff in charge of assessment, notification and monitoring of notified bodies does not have the competence for the assessment of the requirements in Art.
-30 to 34 of the Interoperability Directive, the ERA accreditation scheme (optional) and the ISO 17065 standard (optional). - 4.
-When based on accreditation, the NSA resources in charge of notification does not have competence in ISO 17065 and ERA accreditation scheme to be able to take full responsibility for the tasks performed by the accreditation body.
+Flowert 8: NCA on Notifying Authority for CARe/NoRea Element 8: NSA as Notifying Authority for CABs/NoBos Responsibility 1.
+The NSA does not take full responsibility for the assessments and monitoring of CABs/NoBos [if appropriate "carried out by a national accreditation body"].
+2. The NSA does not have clear procedures for the assessment, notification, and monitoring of conformity assessment bodies vs. Directive (UE) 2016/797 requirements (Art.
+30 to 34) and where relevant ERA assessment scheme 1 000MRA1044.
+The NSA does not take proportionate actions (restrict, suspend or withdraw Ad hoc notification as appropriate), when a notified body no longer meets the Directive (UE) 2016/797 requirements in Articles 30 to 32.
+Independence and impartiality 1.
+The NSA has no demonstration of the absence of conflicts of interest with CABs/NoBos.
+2. The NSA is not organised, and/or is not operated, to safeguard the objectivity and 2 impartiality of its activities.
+3. The NSA offers or provides activities that are performed by CABs, or the NSA provides consultancy services on a commercial or competitive basis.
+Resources The NSA is not organised in such a way that decisions relating to notification of CABs 1. are taken by competent persons different from those who carried out the assessment.
+2 The NSA does not have at its disposal a sufficient number of competent personnel 2. for the proper performance of its assessment, notification and monitoring tasks.
+3. The NSA staff in charge of assessment, notification and monitoring of notified bodies does not have the competence for the assessment of the requirements in Art.
+30 to 34 of the Interoperability Directive, the ERA accreditation scheme (optional) and the ISO 17065 standard (optional).
+4. When based on accreditation, the NSA resources in charge of notification does not have competence in ISO 17065 and ERA accreditation scheme to be able to take full responsibility for the tasks performed by the accreditation body.